jwodder/julian-rs/README.md

 Options
 -------

-- `-C`, `--countries` — List the country codes recognized by the `-R`/`--reformation` option.
+- `-c`, `--countries` — List the country codes recognized by the `-r`/`--reformation` option.
 The output is a table with the following
   columns:

     - "Code" — the two-letter country code accepted by `--reformation`